Thornbridge Hall: History

+George Morewood died in 1857 and the house was put up for sale.
+Until around 1870 the house was owned by John Sleigh JP.

+In 1872, Frederick Craven acquired the property and in 1873 rebuilt it in Jacobean style and installed the William Morris/Edward Burne-Jones window in the Great Hall.
+This was done to the designs of the Sheffield architect J.B.
+Mitchell-Withers.
+Frederick Craven died in April 1884 and the house was put up for sale in 1895.

 In 1896, George Marples, a Sheffield businessman and lawyer, extended the house to nearly its present form, built lodges and cottages, landscaped the park and gardens, added his own private railway station, and acquired the Watson buffet fountain from Chatsworth House.

-From 1929, Charles Boot, the Sheffield entrepreneur who designed and built Pinewood Studios, added items from Clumber Park and panelling from Derwent Hall.
+The estate was sold in May 1930 for £16,750 to Charles Boot, the Sheffield entrepreneur who designed and built Pinewood Studios.
+At the sale it was reported that the estate covered 185,453 acres.
+In a three-day auction in June 1930, many of the contents were sold.
+Charles Boot added items from Clumber Park and panelling from Derwent Hall.
 His company, Henry Boot Construction, was contracted to demolish Clumber after a fire in 1938.
-It was Boot who was responsible for bringing the many items to Thornbridge, although most were lost to private buyers through auction.
-Thornbridge Hall is now home to a vast array of statues, facades and fountains originally belonging to Clumber.
+It was Boot who was responsible for bringing the many items to Thornbridge.
+On the death of Charles Boot in 1945, many of the contents were sold at auction raising £8,000 but Thornbridge Hall still retains a vast array of statues, facades and fountains originally belonging to Clumber.